 Have you tried Online Consult?
-NEW!!!

-Our practice is a pilot practice for this new system from 14th February 2020.
 This new service will allow patients to help themselves at any time of the day through an interactive website and advice pages.
 Please note this service is for non urgent queries and has a turnaround of 2 working days.

 What is self care?